Solving QBF by Abstraction: Evaluation

-We implemented the algorithms described in this paper and their optimizations in a solver called $\quabsol$\footnote{Available at \url{https://www.react.uni-saarland.de/tools/quabs/}} (Quantified Abstraction Solver) that takes QBFs in the standard format QCIR\cite{qcir}.
-As the underlying SAT solver, we use PicoSAT~\cite{journals/jsat/Biere08} and MiniSat~\cite{conf/sat/EenS03}.
-We compare $\quabsol$ against the two publicly available QBF solvers that support the QCIR format, namely $\rareqs$~\cite{conf/sat/JanotaKMC12} and $\ghostq$~\cite{conf/sat/KlieberSGC10}.
+We implemented Algorithm~\ref{alg:abstraction} and its optimizations in a solver called $\quabs$ \footnote{Source code available at \url{https://github.com/ltentrup/quabs}} (Quantified Abstraction Solver) that takes QBFs in the standard format QCIR.
+As the underlying SAT solver, we use CryptoMiniSat~\cite{conf/sat/SoosNC09}.
+We compare $\quabs$ against the publicly available QBF solvers that support the QCIR format, namely $\ghostq$~\cite{conf/sat/KlieberSGC10}, $\qfun$~\cite{conf/aaai/Janota18}, $\cqesto$~\cite{conf/sat/Janota18}, and $\qute$~\cite{conf/sat/PeitlSS17}.
 For our experiments, we used a machine with a $3.6\,\text{GHz}$ quad-core Intel Xeon processor and $32\,\text{GB}$ of memory.
 The timeout and memout were set to $10$ minutes and $8\,\text{GB}$, respectively.